-However, when condensed sweeteners, even the so called "healthy" one's are consumed in excess they can feed fungal yeast strains, like candida, and the growth unwanted parasites.
+However, when condensed sweeteners, even the so called "healthy" one's are consumed in excess they can feed fungal yeast strains, like candida, and the growth of unwanted parasites.
 Beneficial gut flora can be thrown out of balance causing an array of autoimmune conditions over time if not corrected.

-According to an article posted on the Body Ecology website, maple syrup is listed as potential option, next to molasses and quality agave, for those reintroducing sweeteners into the diet after a candida cleanse.
+According to an article posted on the Body Ecology website, maple syrup is listed as a potential option, next to molasses and quality agave, for those reintroducing sweeteners into the diet after a candida cleanse.

 Today, many people following a high raw diet or primal diet, consider tree extracted pure maple syrup a more natural as well as healthier and tastier option for use in recipes and especially desserts.